jasonyu3012/git/chapters/setup.md

 ## Viewing commit history

 `git log` - lists the recent commits in reverse chronological order (meaning latest commit will be first).

+Note: It only shows the log of the *current* branch reference/pointer.
+More info in [branching](branches.md#branch-commands)

 To navigate, use:

 ```
 next line : return